 - We help clients to complete applications, furnish their homes and connect utilities.

 - We visit clients regularly to see how they are going.

 We help our clients settle into Australian life.
 Photo: Australian Red Cross/Conor Ashleigh

 About our clients

-Most of our clients are young families of 3-5 people.
+Most of our clients are young families of 3-5 people but like our broader community come in all shapes and sizes, including individuals, couples as well as larger and multi-generational families.
 Adults are often in their late 20s-30s, with children under 12 years old.